ezdev21/ebook/README.md

-onlide pdf reader made in laravel vue and tailwind
+big liberary system made in laravel vue and tailwind.read books megazines newspapers for kids teens and adults